LunarWyrm/task-board-app/README.md

 # Task Board Starter Code
-Appliccation for saving tasks and their progress.
+Application for saving tasks and their progress.

+## Sources
+After setting up the initial form with the help of my tutor John, I used [jQueryUI](https://jqueryui.com/) docs for drag and drop function and some help from ChatGPT for syntax.